canvace/canvace.github.com/tutorials/entities.md

 After creating an entity in the development environment, we can retrieve it from the stage it was created into with the `getEntity()` function, which returns an object of type `Canvace.Stage.Entity`.

 ## Entities vs. instances
 Entities are just an abstract description of the component.
-You may see that the `Canvace.Stage.Entity` class only stores a quite generic set of information: for example, you may get the coordinates and span of the bounding box assigned to the entity.
+You may see that the `Canvace.Stage.Entity` class only stores a quite generic set of properties: for example, you may get the coordinates and span of the bounding box assigned to the entity.
 Bounding boxes are used by Canvace to easily detect collisions among entities with a great variety of different shapes and sizes.
 As you can see, entities are filtered in the stage by their properties: for this reason, in the development environment we added a custom property "name" to all the entities, with a unique value assigned to.